Kurocon/WISE/README.md

 WISE
 ====

-WISE - the Whatsapp Interface for Security Exceptions
+WISE - the Whatsapp Interface for Security over Ethernet